The RE Council’s project work makes a crucial contribution towards helping us to achieve our strategic objectives:

 - to enhance public understanding of RE and its value to young people and wider society

-- to secure effective structures and operation for the REC
+- to secure effective structures and operations for the REC

 - to secure adequate and sustainable resources for the REC

-The Beyond the Ordinary teacher recruitment campaign was a response to the shortage of RE specialists teaching in English secondary schools, and promotes RE teaching as an attractive career choice to undergraduates and career changers.
-The RE Quality Mark promotes and celebrates high-quality teaching, learning and assessment in RE at primary and secondary level, and the Young Ambassadors for RE have worked hard to enhance public understanding of RE and its value to young people and wider society.
-One of the aims of the Commission on RE is to influence the development of public policy and increase support for high quality RE among policy-makers.
+The RE Quality Mark promotes and celebrates high-quality teaching, learning, and assessment in RE at primary and secondary levels.
+The Religion and Worldviews in the Classroom project seeks to develop innovative, exemplar Religion and worldviews resources for the classroom.
+The RE Policy Unit is a partnership project with RE Today, NATRE, and Culham St. Gabriels, The Beyond the Ordinary teacher recruitment campaign with Culham St. Gabriel’s Trust, is a response to the shortage of RE specialists teaching in English secondary schools and promotes RE teaching as an attractive career choice to undergraduates and career changers.
+The Young Ambassadors for RE with AREIAC have worked hard to enhance public understanding of RE and its value to young people and wider society.
+One of the aims of the Commission on RE was to influence the development of public policy and increase support for high-quality RE among policy-makers.

-Click below to find out more about these projects.
-To find out more about past REC projects and explore the resources and guidance documents which were produced and published as a result of these projects, visit our Resources section.
+Explore the resources and guidance documents that were produced and published as a result of these projects, in our Resources section: